nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add Wash Clothes d/Wash with detergent @/27.9.2016 9pm t/!!!`
 * `add Meeting d/Meet with Jim @/today 5pm 6pm t/!!! t/jim`

+#### Edit task in the application: `edit`
+Edit the details of the floating task, deadline and event. <br>
+Format: `edit INDEX`

+> Edits the task at the specified `INDEX`.
+  The index refers to the index number shown in the most recent listing.<br>
+  The index **must be a positive integer** 1, 2, 3, ...

+Examples:
+* `listall`<br>
+*  `edit 2`<br>
+*  Edit the 2nd floating task in DoMePlease.
+Example Buy Pencil.
+*  The format whereby the 2nd floating task was entered by user in the past will be populated on the command line.
+* `add Buy pencil d/Pencil to shade OAS sheet` <br>
+* User will edit the inputs accordingly and submit the edit field.
+* A message will be displayed to inform the user that the task is edited.

-#### Listing all Tasks : `list`
+#### Listing all tasks : `listall`
-Shows a list of all floating and dated tasks in the address book.<br>
+Shows a list of all floating tasks, deadline and events in the application.<br>
+Format: `listall`

+#### Listing all overdue deadlines: `listod`
+Shows a list of all overdue deadlines. <br>
+Format: `listod`

+#### Listing all completed tasks: `listdone`
+Shows a list of completed floating tasks, deadlines and events. <br>
-Format: `list`
+Format: `listdone`

-#### Finding all tasks containing any keyword in their name: `find`
+#### Finding all floating tasks, deadlines and events containing any keyword in their name and tags: `find`
-Finds all tasks whose names contain any of the given keywords.<br>
+Finds all floating tasks, deadlines and events which names and tags contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> The search is case insensitive, the order of the keywords does not matter, only the name is searched, and task matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case insensitive, the order of the keywords does not matter, only the name and tag is searched, and task matching at least one keyword will be returned (i.e. `OR` search). <br>
-> Only full words will be matched e.g. `Program` will not match `Programming`
+> Only full words will be matched e.g. `Program` will not match `Programming`.

 Examples:
 * `find EE2020`<br>
-  Returns “EE2020” and “ee2020”
+*  Returns “EE2020” and “ee2020”

+#### Navigating through Calendar: `select`
+Populate the list of deadlines and events on the input DATA of current month on the calendar panel <br>
+Format: `select DATE`

+> The calendar panel of the application will list out all the deadlines on the day and events that start, ends or is on-going on the date. <br>

+Examples:
+* `select 5` <br>
+* Assume that the calendar panel on the application is on the month of June.
+* Output the full list of deadlines on the day and events that start, ends or is on-going on 5th June.

 #### Deleting a task : `delete`
 Deletes the specified task from DoMePlease.
-Irreversible.<br>
+Irreversible <br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.